huntlylee/3D-Otitis-Media/README.md

 ## Usage

-The temporal bone CT images should be in the DICOM format (https://en.wikipedia.org/wiki/DICOM), It is ideally placed in a subfolder within the repository folder.
+The temporal bone CT images should be in the [DICOM](https://en.wikipedia.org/wiki/DICOM) format.
+It is ideally placed in a subfolder within the repository folder.

 Run the full workflow script with the following command: